Can wearable biofeedback devices improve running technique and efficiency? Sports Performance Bulletin looks at new research MORE

-Endurance training: key leg strength training exercises
+Endurance training: key leg strength training exercises for athletes

 If you’re an endurance runner, should you carry out regular strength-training workouts?
 Not a single published scientific study has linked resistance training with improved 5-K, 10-K, or marathon times, but running books and magazine articles extol the merits of strength training, and countless runners spend time in the weights room.